tl-its-umich-edu/my-learning-analytics/README.md

 ### Cypress Testing

-Some front end  tests are implemented using the [Cypress framework](https://www.cypress.io/).
+Some front-end tests are implemented using the [Cypress framework](https://www.cypress.io/).

  For running cypress tests locally, it is essential that you have Myla instance running locally.
 Launch Myla from the browser go to the admin view and add user called `donald07` with password `root`.
 Get the latest depersonalized datadump